FITNESS

 Carrying heavy objects is a common task, whether it’s grocery bags or a suitcase.
 The farmer’s carry strengthens your grip, shoulders, core, and legs, improving your ability to carry weight safely and effectively.

-- How to do it: Hold a heavy weight in each hand, keeping your chest lifted and shoulders back.
+• How to do it: Hold a heavy weight in each hand, keeping your chest lifted and shoulders back.
 Walk forward, maintaining good posture, and engaging your core.
 This simple exercise is great for overall functional strength.

-4. Incorporating Functional Fitness into Your Routine
+4. Incorporating Exercises for Functional Strength into Your Routine

 Circuit Training